Cutting and burning invasive plants

 NIEA: Waste exemption for burning waste in the open

-If you burn waste in an incinerator or other similar plant, you may need a pollution prevention and control permit.
+If you are disposing of waste by burning it in an incinerator or other similar plant, you will need authorisation from your environmental regulator.